Circling Lake Michigan

 Chicago has gorgeous beaches.
 But the next time we saw Lake Michigan, it was on the other side of the city at Illinois Beach State Park, near Waukegan.

-receptions at the park's resort and conference center, where we had a dinner notable for its terrible service and indifferent
+for the wedding receptions at the park's resort and conference center, where we had a dinner notable for its terrible service and indifferent food.

 The state spent $1 million to create the 6-mile-long beach, a former concessionaire told us, but has closed the bathhouses and concession buildings and let weeds grow around the parking lot.
 Sad.